Mati365/gh-copilot-extension/README.md

 An unofficial extension that enables `GitHub Copilot AI` to function within your web browser.

 With the integration of `ChatGPT` into `GitHub Copilot`, you’ll have a unified experience.
 No need to pay separately for `ChatGPT` and `GitHub Copilot` — you can use `GitHub Copilot` as your all-in-one AI assistant for coding tasks.
-It combines the strengths of both tools: real-time code suggestions from Copilot and broader development guidance from ChatGPT.
+It combines the strengths of both tools: real-time code suggestions from Copilot and broader development guidance from `ChatGPT`.

 ## Goals ✨